pinnaclepaul007/Human-Data-Revolution/README.md

 ![image](https://github.com/pinnaclepaul007/Human-Data-Revolution/assets/105908253/f6f065e4-ad51-4c09-a7dc-c6bf927e7246)

-# Are we human beings or data beings?
+# Human or data beings?

 Beneath the surface of flesh and bones lies a complex tapestry of information, constantly interacting and evolving.
 Now, data is a big part of who we are and integral to our existence.
 We're gradually evolving, and everything about our being is becoming a numerical identifier.
 As the world evolves, our traditional identifiers (names) are gradually being substituted with codes or numbers that serve as a contemporary representation of our identity.